2013 Philippine gubernatorial elections: Sultan Kudarat

 Incumbent governor Suharto Mangudadatu is running for reelection as an independent candidate.

 Caraga Region

-Agusan Del Norte
+Agusan del Norte

 Incumbent governor Erlpe John Amante is term-limited and will instead run for Congress; His sister, Representative Angelica Amante-Matba is his party's nominee.
-Candidate Jorge Lomongsod was disqualified by Comelec, as a result Rep. Angelica Amante-Matba was running unopposed.
+Candidate Jorge Lomongsod was disqualified by Comelec.
+As a result, Amante-Matba was running unopposed.

 Agusan del Sur

-Incumbent governor Adolph Edward Plaza is running for reelection.
+Incumbent governor Eddiebong Plaza is running for reelection.

 Dinagat Islands

 Incumbent governor Glenda Ecleo is running for reelection.
-Her opponent is her daughter, incumbent vice governor Geraldine Ecleo.
+Her opponent is her daughter, incumbent vice governor Jade Ecleo.

 Surigao del Norte

 Incumbent governor Sol Matugas is running for reelection.
 Her primary opponent is former governor Robert Lyndon Barbers.

 Surigao del Sur

 Incumbent governor Johnny Pimentel is running for reelection.

 Autonomous Region in Muslim Mindanao

 Basilan

 Incumbent governor Jum Akbar is running for reelection.

 Lanao del Sur

-Incumbent governor Mamintal Adiong, Jr. is running for reelection.
+Incumbent governor Mamintal Adiong Jr. is running for reelection.

 Maguindanao

 Incumbent governor Esmael Mangudadatu is running for reelection.